sebastipa/TOSCA/_sources/tosca_user_guide.rst.txt

 The code provides some level of input checking, meaning that non-recognized inputs are followed by an error message that lists available possibilities or points the user to possible problems.

+To get a first idea of how to set up and run a TOSCA simulation, the user is advised to first follow the installation instructions in :ref:`installation_section` and then run one of the provided tutorial cases, as described in :ref:`examples_section`.
+We tried to provide a list of example cases that is comprehensive enough to allow users to always find a tutorial that is close enough to their own needs.
+Notably, all tutorial cases use very coarse/simple meshes, so that they can run on a laptop.
+The user needs to adapt these cases to their own needs in order to use TOSCA for production runs.
+If problems should arise in doing so, please open a `GitHub issue <https://github.com/sebastipa/TOSCA/issues>`_.

 TOSCA adopts a standardized case structure.
-The minimum-required case structure is depicted on the left of the following figure, while the case structure required to run e.g. atmospheric boundary layer (ABL) simulations with potential temperature stratification is shown on the right (i.e. with the addition of the ``boundary/T`` and ``ABLProperties.dat`` files).
+The minimum-required case structure is depicted on the left of the following code-block, while the case structure required to run e.g. atmospheric boundary layer (ABL) simulations with potential temperature stratification is shown on the right (i.e. with the addition of the ``boundary/T`` and ``ABLProperties.dat`` files).